titandino/portfolio-server/README.md

 # Trent's Portfolio Website/API Server
 This is the source to Trent's Code 301 portfolio website and small (and slightly unecessary) API that handles the project data via an admin page.

+The deployed portfolio can be found here: http://trentonkress.com

 ## Dependencies
 Here are the main dependencies that are being utilized within the project.